lichuan0217/WeatherApp/README.md

-Sunshine
+WeatherApp
 ========

+WeatherApp is an android application that can show fetch weather data from OpenWeatherMap(http://openweathermap.org/api) and display it.

-Sunshine is the companion Android app for the Udacity course [Developing Android Apps: Android Fundamentals](https://www.udacity.com/course/ud853).
+The code mainly comes from the the Udacity course [Developing Android Apps: Android Fundamentals](https://www.udacity.com/course/ud853).

-Take the course to find out how to build this app a step at a time, and eventually create your own Android App!
+Contact me if you have any advices. lichuan0217@gmail.com